Death Ring

 Death Ring is a 1992 action film starring Mike Norris, Billy Drago, Chad McQueen, Elizabeth Sung, Don Swayze, Ron Thompson and directed by R.J.
 Kizer.

+It had sold 20,000 copies by July 1993, enough to make a profit.

 Plot

 Ex-Green Beret Matt Collins is kidnapped along with his fiancée, Lauren Sadler, by the crazed hunter extraordinaire Danton Vachs.
 Every year, Vachs holds a contest where people can purchase the right to hunt down and kill human beings.
 This time, Collins is to be the hunted while Vachs uses Lauren as motivation for him to really fight for his life, thus providing the buyers with an exceptionally entertaining hunt.
 As the hunt begins, Collins is set free on an uncharted island where four killers are set out to find and kill him.